gosu-lang/ragnardb/doc/initial_thoughts.md

 RagnarDB will consist of four different components:

 * A SQL Parser
-* A Gosu Type Loader that uses the results of the SQL Parser to produce types
+* A Gosu ~~Type Loader~~ compiler plugin that uses the results of the SQL Parser to produce types
-* A runtime that the Type Loader uses for producing objects to meet the runtime needs of the above types
+* A runtime that the ~~Type Loader~~ compiler plugin uses for producing objects to meet the runtime needs of the above types
 * A runtime API that will expose whatever is necessary to RagnarDB users

 ### SQL Parser